 Google’s increasingly refined search algorithms have led to a paradigm shift in the world of SEO, where user experience has gradually become more and more important for websites that aim to rank well in Google’s organic search results.
 Traditional ranking factors are now slowly being supplemented by user signals that indicate visitor satisfaction.

-Building websites that satisfy users first and search engines second is nothing new.
+As most SEO consultants know, Building websites that satisfy users first and search engines second is nothing new.
 SEOs have long known that ranking a website is only the first step in reaching new customers through Google, and the catch phrase “start with the consumer” has become something of an SEO mantra.

 There is now a new sense of urgency to prioritize user experience – both for mobile and desktop user – and, to some degree, abandon traditional SEO practices.
 While some tactics still may be effective, such as building internal and external links, satisfying visitors now takes priority.